Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Recon.md

    that helps you to enumerate all endpoints on your target!

      gospider -S sites.txt -o output

+  ## LinkFinder
+  LinkFinder is a python script written to discover endpoints and their parameters in JavaScript files

    ## meg
    Find Hidden Endpoint use meg Tools